vijaybirru/documentation/_build/html/_sources/sec_comp/policies.rst.txt

 2. Add Policies and policy conditions to the Policy Group.
 3. Link the Policy group to the required |ENVIRONMENTS|.

-Policy conditions provide fine grained control over the application of a policy, allowing for policy variations across different clouds, locations cloud accounts and more.
+Policy conditions provide fine grained control over the application of a policy, allowing for policy variations across different clouds, locations, accounts and more.
 Scalr also provide the ability to implement policies based on :ref:`policy_tags`.

 Creating Policy Groups